Okra

 USDA Planting Zone: 3–11

-Special Notes: Heat-tolerant and resistant to common okra diseases.
-Great for fresh use, frying, and pickling.
+Special Notes: Heat-tolerant and reliable in Florida summers.
 Matures in about 55–60 days.

 Louisiana Green Velvet

-Description: Louisiana Green Velvet is a traditional variety with large, bright green pods and vigorous growth.
-The pods are tender and flavorful.
+Description: Louisiana Green Velvet is a traditional variety with larger, bright green pods and vigorous growth.
+Pods are tender and flavorful when harvested young.

 Growing Season: Spring, Summer, and Fall